osawa-naotaka/svg2woff2/README.md

 const css = generateCss(svgs, {
   font_family: "my-icons",
   font_url: "my-icons.woff2",
-  // Optional: no vertical-align output for css
+  // Optional:
-  // vertical_align:
-});
+  // vertical_align: "-0.125em" // If not specified, no CSS vertical-align property will be set });

 // Write files (if needed)